khalilAmustafa/Vision-Career/README.md

 - which specialization to choose
 - what to learn first
 - how subjects connect together
+- how to prove they understood each learning step
 - how to prepare for a real job after graduation

 Vision Career turns that confusion into a **clear path**.

 The app is designed to guide the student from exploration to specialization to career readiness through one connected system.
-The intended journey is: **Student → Structured Learning → Skill Development → Career Preparation → Job Readiness**. fileciteturn4file1L1-L11 fileciteturn4file1L42-L67
+The intended journey is:

+**Student → Structured Learning → Assessment → Skill Development → Career Preparation → Job Readiness**

 ---